 Tarr, B., Launay, J., & Dunbar, RIM.
 (2014) Music and social bonding: "self-other" merging and neurohormonal mechanisms.
 Frontiers in Psychology, 5. doi: 10.3389/fpsyg.2014.01096

-For a podcast on Bronwyn’s research: 'Dance - it's only human'
+A podcast: 'Dance - it's only human'

-For a non-scientific discussion about her research: Oxford Research on 'How to live a happy life'
+A non-scientific discussion about her research: Oxford Research on 'How to live a happy life'

-For a public engagement lecture on community, social bonds and dance: Rhodes Retreat: ‘Human nature and community’
+A public engagement lecture on community, social bonds and dance: Rhodes Retreat: ‘Human nature and community’